CHAPTER 1: Monday-night-boredom Handvo.

 THE TOPPINGS:

 Preheat the oven at 500F while assembling the pizza.
 (I used a cast iron skillet I have, as opposed to a pizza stone that I couldn't find anywhere.
 I heated the skillet in the oven too, while I assembled the pizza).
 Roll out the base, cover it with sauce, top it with vegetables of your choice.
 I used peppers, onions, tomatoes, olives.
 To half the pizza I added a cheese blend I had handy, to the other half I added grated paneer (cottage cheese).
 I slid the whole assembly from my baking sheet onto the cast iron skillet.
 The recommended thing to do is to use a pizza peel to assemble the pizza and transfer it.
 (BE VERY CAREFUL, THE SKILLET GETS HOT, AND I NEEDED AN EXTRA PAIR OF HANDS FOR THIS STEP).
+I topped it with dry Italian seasoning and popped it into the oven.

 Bake the pizza for approximately 10 mins at 500 F. I like a crisp crust, so I baked a little longer.
 The pizza was awesome, and surprisingly the paneer topping half got devoured before the cheesy half.